-Data from this event PUF can be merged with other 2022 MEPS HC PUFs for the purpose of appending person-level data such as demographic characteristics or health insurance coverage to each dental record.
+Data from this event file can be merged with other 2022 MEPS HC data files to append person-level data, such as demographic characteristics or health insurance coverage, to each Other Medical record.

-This PUF can also be used to construct summary variables of expenditures, source of payment, and related aspects of the dental event.
-Aggregate annual person-level information on the use of dental events and other health services is provided on the MEPS 2022 Full Year Consolidated PUF (hereafter referred to as the Consolidated PUF) where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, source of payment, and related aspects of the purchase of medical items.
+Aggregate annual person-level information on expenditures for Other Medical equipment is provided on the MEPS 2022 Full Year Consolidated Data File where each record represents a MEPS sampled person.

-This document offers a brief overview of the types and levels of data provided, and the content and structure of the PUF and the codebook.
+This document offers a brief overview of the types and levels of data provided, and the content and structure of the file and the codebook.
 It contains the following sections:

-- Data File Information (Section 2.0)
+- Data File Information

-- Survey Sample Information (Section 3.0)
+- Survey Sample Information

-- Strategies for Estimation (Section 4.0)
+- Strategies for Estimation

-- Merging/Linking MEPS Data Files (Section (5.0)
+- Merging/Linking MEPS Data Files

-- Variable Source Crosswalk (Section D)
+- Variable Source Crosswalk

-For more information on the MEPS HC sample design, see Chowdhury, et al. (2019).
-A copy of the MEPS HC survey instrument used to collect the information in this Dental PUF is available on the MEPS website.
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
+A copy of the MEPS HC survey instrument used to collect the information in this OME PUF is available on the MEPS website.